LarsEKrueger/hunter-killer/README.md

 - 0.5.3: Bug fix
 - 0.6: Update to Factorio 2.0
 - 0.6.1: Bug fix
-  - ☑ Don't crash sanity check if there are no Homebase markers
+- 0.6.2: Search And Destroy Mode
+  - ☑ Find targets anywhere on the map
-- 0.6.2: Multi-surface fixes
+- 0.6.3: Multi-surface fixes
   - ☐ Check surfaces with killers on them
   - ☐ Send killers to targets on their surface
   - ☐ Test with finite maps.
 Special mode to find all targets if map is finite.
-- 0.6.3: Group improvements
+- 0.6.4: Group improvements
   - ☐ Different group size for exploration target
 - 0.7: Hunter function